avramd/git-lately/README.md

 Git-lately will:
 - print out a list of the most recent git refs that anyone has checked out in the current repository.
 - prefix each with a 1-character label.
-- prompt for a label of a ref to checkout
+- prompt for the label of a ref in the list to checkout
 - exit with no action on any other input (e.g. q, ESC, <return>)

 Git-lately will prompt you for a label to check out for you.
 Any input other